hpc/charliecloud/doc-src/virtualbox.rst

 ---------------------------

 1. Start the VM by clicking the green arrow.

 2. Wait for it to boot.

 3. Click on the console window, where user :code:`charlie` is logged in.
+(If the VM "captures" your mouse pointer, type the key combination listed in the lower-right corner of the window to release it.)

 4. Change your password:

 ::